Two writer disagree on The

 [Priestly], D [Deuteronomist]."

-It is true that by 1900 AD Bible-criticizing theologians accepted the
+that by 1900 AD Bible-criticizing theologians accepted the

 "Documentary Hypothesis" which teaches that the five books or

 "Pentateuch" were not authored by Moses but were created about 450 BC

 by combining four independent sources — J (c.900 BC), E (c.800 BC), D,

 (c.600 BC), and P (c.500 BC).

 theologian Karl H Graf (1815-1869) argued that the Pentateuch

 was written after the Jewish Exile in Babylon.
 Julius Wellhausen